Unique Ways to Qualify for Extremely Cheap Personal Loan Interest Rate, Even if You are With Bad Credit

 Many people are worried to apply with many companies at the same time because they think that their credit score will be lowered.
 Let’s finally clarify this, because there are still many myths out there.
 When you apply for a loan or for a credit card, lenders have to see your credit report.
 There are two types of credit pulls: soft and hard.

 Soft credit pulls don’t affect your credit score anyway!

 Hard credit pulls affect your credit score.
 Every hard credit pull cost you some points of your credit score for a few months from the date of the check.

 So, what types of credit pull lenders perform?

 Almost all legitimate lenders work that way:

-When you apply for a loan, they perform soft credit pull, which doesn’t affect your credit score at all.
+When you apply for a loan, they perform a soft credit pull, which doesn’t affect your credit score at all.
 Once you agree on their terms and request the loan, a hard pull will be performed.
-This happen later in the application process.
+This happens later in the application process.
 This would mean that after you get the loan, your credit score will lose some points, but if you continue paying your loan on time regularly, you will continue building your credit score.

-Are there any exception from that?
+Is there any exception from that?

 Almost all credit card issuers and credit unions perform hard credit pull.